lars-t-hansen/moz-sandbox/swat/ROADMAP.md

   * <number>->string, string-><number> for number types
   * eq? on compatible reference types (probably not anyref)

-## Quality
+## Quality etc

 ### Required

+* Move to separate repo for better issue tracking and visibility
 * More documentation, esp about how to use for web development
 * Compile all the way to .wasm
-* more test code
+* More test code
-* less brittle compiler / better error messages by reading phrase-at-a-time so that we at least have a starting line number
+* Less brittle compiler / better error messages by reading phrase-at-a-time so that we at least have a starting line number

 ### Desirable